koodilehto/website-poller/README.md

 ### OS X

-Make sure you have [GNTP](https://github.com/kfdm/gntp/) installed.
-Note that this depends on [Growl](http://growl.info/).
+Make sure you have some version of [Growl](http://growl.info/) installed.
 Otherwise Linux instructions apply.

 ### Windows